 All employers must pay the national minimum wage and the national living wage.
 How much an employee is entitled to depends on their age and whether they are an apprentice.
 The rates increase every April.
-Employers should also have a system which highlights when an employee moves into the next age bracket and is therefore entitled to a higher rate of pay.
+Employers should also have a system that highlights when an employee moves into the next age bracket and is therefore entitled to a higher rate of pay.

 - Family Leave.

 Employees and some workers may be entitled to take family leave such as maternity leave, paternity leave, adoption leave, shared parental leave, parental leave and parental bereavement leave.
-Each type of leave has eligibility requirements, and the employee may also be entitled to a statutory payment which the employer can choose to enhance.
+Each type of leave has eligibility requirements, and the employee may also be entitled to a statutory payment that the employer can choose to enhance.